polatengin/hawaii/README.md

   - _AZ_TENANT_ID_: Tenant id of the service principal to use to connect to Azure.
   - _AZ_SUBSCRIPTION_ID_: Subscription id of the service principal to use to connect to Azure.

-The pipeline consists of 3 steps:
+The pipeline consists of four steps:

 - _Setup_